Trung1616/voltex-bi-profit-analysis/README.md

 The dataset simulates operational data from **Q2–Q3 2024**, covering sales transactions, products, logistics, and customer feedback.
 The dashboard enables stakeholders to monitor business health, identify operational issues, evaluate product performance, and understand customer behavior to support **data-driven decision making**.

-This project is part of a **Data Analyst portfolio** and is accompanied by a **presentation deck explaining the key insights and recommendations derived from the analysis**.

 ---

 # Business Objectives